 Once upon a time, being a programmer, developer or any kind of specialist in IT meant you had to work for a big corporation and limit yourself to the needs of that company.
 It was a grueling, meaningless existence that many suffered through for decades.
 But now, we live in a digital world in which the need for IT specialists is increasing by the minute.
+Developer jobs in San Francisco is rapidly increasing in demand.
+Available job positions in Seattle are open for people who dream of working as software engineers.
 This opens the door for independent developers and entrepreneurs who hope to break free from the rat race and be their own boss.

 However, starting your own business means that you have to run a business, and that is not nearly as easy as it may have initially seemed.
 No matter your field of expertise or your level of expertise in said field, you will have to learn, practice and utilize entirely new concepts specific to the business world.
 One of these concepts is marketing your business.